 nineteenth-century American literature; gender and sexuality studies; research methods; queer theory

-Modernism; Anglophone novel, drama, and poetry, spec.
-Irish, Caribbean, British literature; literary theory, postcolonialism and cultural studies; history of English.
+Modernism; Postcolonialism; Anglophone novel, drama, and poetry, spec.
+Irish, Caribbean, British literature; literary theory, cultural studies, petroculture & theories of energy transition; History of English, Global English literary criticism

 Early modern literature, Shakespeare and Renaissance drama, gender and sexuality